Analogical Learning for Cross-Scenario Generalization: Framework and Application to Intelligent Localization: Methods

 Inspired by ${\mathrm{g}^*}\left( {{S^*},\cdot} \right)$, we conjectured the feasibility of learning multi-scenario generalization.
 However, due to the non-characterizability of $S^*$, directly using $NN\left( {{S^*},\cdot} \right)$ as a learning objective is infeasible.
 To address this, we introduce a relaxed approach: instead of taking $S^*$ as input, the neural network can leverage information that is deterministically related to $S^*$, thereby implicitly capturing the necessary scenario-specific characteristics.

 As introduced in the 'Problem Formulation' Section, the scenario-specific function ${g_S}(\cdot)$ is directly conditioned on $S^*$.
-Furthermore, ${g_S}(\cdot)$ can be fitted using data-label pairs from the current scenario, thereby these pairs can be an effective mean to implicitly characterize $S^*$.
+Furthermore, ${g_S}(\cdot)$ can be fitted using data-label pairs from the studied scenario, thereby these pairs can be an effective means to implicitly characterize $S^*$.
 Based on these insights, we formulate the following learning objective:

 The user is in scenario $i$, i.e., $\mathbf{H}$ belongs to scenario $i$.
 Here and subsequently, we directly use $\mathbf{H}$ and $\bm{x}$ instead of $A$ and $B$, respectively, to maintain consistency in the narrative.
 Also, the $({\mathbf{H}}_j ^i,{\bm{x}}_j ^i)$ includes not only the state values, but also the correspondences.
-In this objective, the reasoning about $\bm{x}$ no longer rely solely on $\mathbf{H}$ but also incorporates the embedded pairs $({\mathbf{H}}_j ^i,{\bm{x}}_j ^i)$ to perceive the characteristics of the scenario, as illustrated in Fig. \ref{mateformer_fig}(a).
-This design allows the trained $NN(\cdot)$ to dynamically adjust its expressive patterns according to the scenario information and thus adapt to the variability among scenarios.
+In this objective, the reasoning about $\bm{x}$ no longer relies solely on $\mathbf{H}$ but also incorporates the embedded pairs $({\mathbf{H}}_j ^i,{\bm{x}}_j ^i)$ to perceive the characteristics of the scenario, as illustrated in Fig. \ref{mateformer_fig}(a).
+This design allows the trained $NN(\cdot)$ to dynamically adjust its inference process according to the scenario information and thus adapt to the variability among scenarios.
 From another perspective, \eqref{eq_new_paradigm} employs known reference objects as substitutes for reference frames that are hard to characterize.
 By incorporating awareness of reference frames, the learned feature transformations more closely align with the underlying mechanism, enabling broader and more robust generalization.